Freshly planted arborvitae privacy trees along a residential fence line

 Spacing depends on the mature size and the screening goal.
 The main mistake is planting too tightly just to get instant privacy, then creating crowding later.

 Both can work, but the better timing depends on plant type, site conditions, and how ready the property is for the install scope.
+For a detailed breakdown of Lexington seasonal windows, see the tree planting timing guide at /guides/best-time-to-plant-trees-lexington-ky.

 When the site, spacing, or finished-look goal points to a layered planting or shrub-led screen instead of a narrow tree row.
 That is often where design consultation becomes more useful.